-Shipping container homes can be as big or small as you’d like to make them.
-Remember, how big Todd Miller’s Graceville Container home was?
-6000 square foot!
-However not all shipping container homes are this big.
-Last week we featured Brenda Kelly’s tiny shipping container home which was made out of a single 20 foot shipping container- space in here is at a premium.
+Shipping container buildings can be as big or small as you’d like to make them.
+Did you know that Todd Miller’s Graceville Container home is 6,000 square feet large?
+Of course, not all shipping container homes are this big.
+Recently, we featured Brenda Kelly’s tiny shipping container home which was made out of a single 20-foot shipping container.

-In tiny shipping container homes every piece of furniture needs to have a place and the furniture also needs to be compact- so today we are going to look at our favourite space saving ideas and furniture!
+In tiny shipping container homes, every piece of furniture needs to have a place.
+The furniture also needs to be compact in size, so today we will look at our favorite space saving ideas and furniture!

 Get a Pegboard

-Pegboards are an incredibly useful way to store small items that normally clutter up your worktops and draws.
+Pegboards are an incredibly useful way to store small items that normally clutter up your worktops and drawers.

-In the photo Jessica has arrange all of her art and design equipment on the wall, keeping her desk clear for her to work on.
+In the photo, Jessica has arranged all of her art and design equipment on the wall, keeping her desk clear for her to work.

-You can buy Pegboards in a variety of sizes (typically: 2×4 foot, 4×8 foot, 4×4 foot), once you’ve fitted them to your wall you are free to place hooks into any of the holes on the board and create your own dynamic storage wall!
+You can buy Pegboards in a variety of sizes.
+Once you’ve attached them to your wall, place hooks into any of the holes on the board and create your own dynamic storage wall!

-To find out the correct size pegboard, lay all of your items down on a table and you can then measure around the perimeter of your items.
-If you find that you need a non-standard pegboard, you could buy two pegboards and fix them together…
+To find out the correct size pegboard for your needs, lay all of your items down on a table.
+Organize them and then measure around the perimeter of your items.
+If you find that you need a non-standard size pegboard, you could buy two pegboards and hang them together.

-We mentioned Brenda Kelly’s tiny shipping container home in our introduction, and believe us, she really is a maverick when it comes to making space in small homes.
+We mentioned Brenda Kelly’s tiny shipping container home in our introduction.
+She really is a maverick when it comes to making space in small homes.

-Look at her bedroom, can you see it… she has fitted a Mezzanine Floor!
-The upper floor is the lounge; it features a TV and sofa which also folds out into a bed.
+Look at her bedroom.
+Do you see that she has installed a mezzanine floor?
+The upper floor is the lounge which features a TV and sofa which also folds out into a bed.

-Underneath the lounge is the bed, which also has a wardrobe at the bottom of her bed to store all her clothes in.
+Underneath the lounge is the bed, which also has a wardrobe at the bottom of her bed to store all her clothes.

-The rest of her home is also loaded with fantastic space saving ideas; watch the full video and I’m sure you will pick up more great ideas for your shipping container home.
+The rest of her home is also loaded with fantastic space saving ideas.
+Watch the full video and you will pick up more great ideas for your shipping container building.

-Most people would just place a bed down in their bedroom and not think any more about it.
-However beds take up a massive amount of floor space especially when you’re living in a tiny home…
+Most people would just place a bed in their bedroom and not think any more about it.
+However, beds take up a massive amount of floor space especially when you’re living in a tiny home.

 Secondly, if you live on your own, you could purchase a high sleeper which has a desk underneath it.
 This really is clever use of floor space because the bed isn’t actually taking up any space now.